eaa3/deep_learning_resources/README.md

-This is a list of useful deep learning materials that I have been organising as I study and collect more information about the subject.
-This list keeps growing, I have not yet went through everything I listed below, my brain is chewing it as time goes.
-If you want a good place to start, then you could follow my roadmap below:
+This is a list of useful deep learning materials that I have been organising as I study.

 **Roadmap for this list**